CRImier/MyKiCad/Raspberry Pi stuff/pi_400_gpio_breakout/README.md

 For custom connectors with I2C, SPI and I2S, signal names are silkscreened on the board's top layer, including the QWIIC pinout.

+v1.0:
+    - Initial commit
+v2
+    - stencil remains the same as in v1.0
+    - enlarged mounting holes to 3.2mm
+    - small routing mistakes fixed
+    - changed I2C header footprint and moved it closer to the board edge

 - PCB size: 55*60mm
 - Layer count: 4